Selection-Stitch Model

 15

-Discrete Wave Mechanic
+Discrete Wave Mechanics

 Deriving the Schrödinger Equation and the Mass Limit of Quantum Superposition from Vacuum Lattice Sintering